 Then there are the humbucker-style active pickup models.
 Some are made to be very hot, meaning the output is well above that of a passive.
 Sometimes this can mean that they don’t sound like you may have hoped.
 They begin to lack clarity in their tonal character.

 A well-designed active pickup on the other hand can sound well-defined.
 It can provide exceptional sustain and the perfect output.
 Some companies are better at active pickups than others.

 Click here to see 60 guitars with active pickups!

 Bass pickups are also available, and these use an active preamp to control the output signal.
 This results in a louder, clearer tone with less noise and interference.

 Many types of active bass pickups are designed for different styles of music.
 For example, some provide a very punchy sound that is perfect for funk or R&B. Others are designed to replicate the sound of a passive pickup.
 They provide plenty of warmth and fullness that you would expect.

 What is better P90 or humbucker?

-There is no definitive answer as to which is better, as it depends on your personal preference and the type of music you play.
+There is no definitive answer as to which is better.
+It depends on your personal preference and the type of music you play.

 What is the best guitar pickup for metal?

-The best guitar pickup for metal would be a high-output humbucker as this will provide you with the full, heavy sound that you need.
+The best guitar pickup for metal would be a high-output humbucker.
+This will provide you with the full, heavy sound that you need.